 Although it’s hard to say goodbye to nature’s summer blossoms, it is always an experience to embrace the promise of the fall’s beauty.

-Carottes braisées au beurre are a classic French side dish.
+Carottes braisées au beurre is a classic French side dish.
 The natural sweetness of the carrots, accentuated with a pinch of sugar, goes perfectly with breaded fish fillets or roasted meats.

 from The French Chef Cookbook by Julia Child